benjaminbwright/chrome-extension-vite-ts/README.md

-# flight-tracker
-A flight tracking application
+# A Chrome Extension Starter Template